ironsheep/P2-vscode-extensions/TASKS.md

 In this example our CompileTopP2 task is compiling "jm_p2-es_matrix_control_demo.spin"

-YOu need to find the line containing "jm_p2-es_matrix_control_demo" and replace this name with the name of your top-level file.
+You need to find the line containing "jm_p2-es_matrix_control_demo" and replace this name with the name of your top-level file.

-**WARNING**: *If you forget to alter the compileTopP2  task to use your filename the downloadP2 invocation of compileTopP2 will simply report an error that it cant find the file named "jm_p2-es_matrix_control_demo.spin".
+**WARNING**: *If you forget to alter the compileTopP2  task to use your filename the downloadP2 invocation of compileTopP2 will simply report an error that it cant find the file named "jm_p2-es_matrix_control_demo.spin".*

 ### Add custom tasks for compileP2, compileTopP2, and downloadP2